 You may even find after you know you can have it whenever you want, you don’t even really crave it anymore.

-In order to tap in to your body’s natural intuition about your food intake, you have got to stop considering any foods bad or forbidden.
+In order to tap in to your body’s natural intuition about your food intake, you need to stop considering any foods bad or forbidden.

 It’s just that crucial.